Pulsed Generation of Continuous-Variable Cluster States in a Phononic Quantum Network: Acknowledgements

 \section{Acknowledgements}

-L.T. is supported by the NSF Award DMR-2037987 and the UC-MRPI Program (Grant ID M23PL5936).
-A.G. is also supported by the Sandbox AQ Fellowship.
-H.W is supported by NSF Award No. 2514515.
+L.T. was supported by NSF Awards No. DMR-2037987 and No. CICI-2530705, and the UC-MRPI Program (Grant No. M23PL5936).
+A.G. was also supported by the Sandbox AQ Fellowship.
+H.W was supported by NSF Award No. 2514515.

-\section{One-step generation of two-mode squeezing}
+\section{One-step Generation of Two-mode Squeezing}

 In Step~II of our protocol, the Hamiltonian in Eq.~(\ref{eq:step2_op}) is applied to neighboring mechanical modes that are simultaneously coupled to a common cavity mode~\cite{TianPRL2013}.
 The corresponding operators evolve according to